nordo93/Tetris-X/README.md

 Download the project from here or via git clone

 ##Documentation
-Doxygen documentation of the project is available.
+Doxygen documentation of the project is available : https://github.com/nordo93/Tetris-X